 The community has launched a number of initiatives to assist PCVs being evacuated back to the states.
 A Facebook group called Returned Peace Corps COVID-19 Evacuation Support (Community-Generated) has developed several Google Docs like this one to track both PCVs who are requesting assistance, and RPCVs who are willing to assist.
 This is a crowd-sourced, informational resource and none of the individuals submitting information have been vetted.
 Please be cautious in interactions with any stranger.

 NPCA is also in the process of tracking Affiliate Group responses to the COVID-19 crisis.
 Through the NPCA Affiliate Group Network Facebook group, group leaders can share information and collaborate on initiatives to offer assistance to PCVs.
 You may also go to the Affiliate Group directory on the NPCA website to join a group, or contact group leaders.
+Many affiliate groups have initiated the following to support RPCVs during social distancing measures:

 1. How are evacuees going to access career services?